Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ACR.AnonymousAccess.md

 ## DESCRIPTION

-Azure Container Registry (ACR) allows you to pull or push content from an Azure container registry by being authenticated.
+By default, Azure Container Registry (ACR) requires you to be authorized before you push or pull content from the registry.
-However, it is possible to pull content from an Azure container registry by being unauthenticated (anonymous pull access).

-By default, access to pull or push content from an Azure container registry is only available to authenticated users.

-Generally speaking it is not a good practice to allow data-plane operations to unauthenticated users.
-However, anonymous pull access can be used in scenarios that do not require user authentication such as distributing public container images.
+When _anonymous pull access_ is enabled:

+- Any client with network access can pull content from the entire registry without authorization.
+- Repository-scoped tokens can not be used to limit pull access, tokens will be able to pull all content.

 ## RECOMMENDATION